 Featured in K9 Heroes: Together We Protect, Defend, and Conquer as One

 Published Oct 27, 2009 Written by Nicole Arbelo

 In 2011, Amber took 2nd Place in Narcotic Detection at the International Korean Customs Bi-Annual Detection competition.

 In 2013, Amber was medically retired from the Army and began training under the business name SDS K9.
 Then in 2015, she rebranded and opened Patriot K-Nine LLC.

-In early 2015, she became a Certified PTSD Service Dog Trainer/Evaluator while working as a Kennel Master for a PTSD Service Dog Non-Profit, as well as an American Kennel Club CGC Certified Evaluator (#91525).
+In early 2015, she became a Certified PTSD Service Dog Trainer/Evaluator while working as a Kennel Master for a PTSD Service Dog Non-Profit in Sacramento, CA., as well as an American Kennel Club CGC Certified Evaluator (#91525).
 Later in the year after opening Patriot K-Nine LLC, she was recognized as a “Woman Veteran Up-and-Coming Entrepreneur” for Fayetteville, NC.